 Check Out These Other Travel Light Articles:

-- 10 Items You Will Actually Need For Spring In Europe!
+- 10 BEST Clothing Items For Spring in Europe

 9️⃣ Don’t Pack Hair Dryers: Most Hotels Have Them Already